marcov/non-tech-notes/docs/English/Terminology.md

 Reading: "The first of August 2018"

+## Determiner
+Words used in front of nouns to indicate whether:

+a. you are referring to something specified
+XOR
+b. something of a particular type.

+A determiner can be:
+- an article (a, the)
+- numeral (one, fifty, one hundred, ...)
+- possessive (my, his, ...)
+- quantifier (much, all, any, enough, ...)
+- predeterminer (what, which, every, ...)
+- demonstrative (this, that, ...)

 ## Emulator vs Simulator
 - **Emulator**: focus is to build a system used to *substitute* the real system
 - **Simulator**: focus is to build a system used to model and replicate the real system